openfisca/openfisca-doc/windows-no-admin.md

 pip --version
 ```

 A version number should be printed, and no error message should appear.
-Congrats, you just set up a Python working environment !
+Congrats, you just set up a Python working environment!

 ## 3. Install OpenFisca